melezhik/mybutterflies/articles/Ain/data.md

 It allows one to make http calls using simple DSL.

-An author of ain represents the tool as console alternative to postman.
+The author of ain represents the tool as a console alternative to postman.

 The tool is written in go which simplifies an installation process: